Stochastic Gradient Descent-like relaxation is equivalent to Metropolis dynamics in discrete optimization and inference problems: Acknowledgments

 \section{Acknowledgments}

-This work is supported by ICSC – Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by European Union – NextGenerationEU.
-R.M. is supported by \#NEXTGENERATIONEU (NGEU) and funded by the Ministry of University and Research (MUR), National Recovery and Resilience Plan (NRRP), project MNESYS (PE0000006) – A Multiscale integrated approach to the study of the nervous system in health and disease (DN.
-1553 11.10.2022).
+This work is supported by ICSC – Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by European Union – NextGenerationEU by PNRR MUR project PE0000013-FAIR, and by PRIN 2022 PNRR, project P20229PBZR "When deep learning is not enough: creating hard benchmarks and physics-inspired algorithms for combinatorial optimization problems".
+R.M. is supported by \#NEXTGENERATIONEU (NGEU) and funded by the Ministry of University and Research (MUR), National Recovery and Resilience Plan (NRRP), project MNESYS (PE0000006) – A Multiscale integrated approach to the study of the nervous system in health and disease (DR. 1553 11.10.2022).